 The medical certificate of death is a document issued after someone has died.
-It details the cause of death and you need it in order to register the death.
-Only after registering the death can you arrange the funeral or deal with all the administration of someone’s affairs.
+It details the cause of death and you will need it in order to register the death.
+After registering the death, you will be able to arrange the funeral and deal with all the administration of someone’s affairs.

 Registering a Death in Surrey

 After you have obtained a medical certificate, you will have to make an appointment to register the death.
 Unless the death has been referred to the coroner, it is a legal requirement to register the death within five days.
 This process is completely free.

 The doctor who issued the medical certificate of death will send an electronic copy to the Register Office.
 To give the doctor time to send this copy, it is recommended that you book an appointment for the next working day.

 If the death was referred to a Coroner, they will give you a relevant reference number to use when booking an appointment.

 Please note: only a relative of the deceased or someone present at the death will be permitted to register the death.